 What is HPV?

-Human papillomavirus (also known as HPV) is a common, contagious virus spread through sexual contact.
+Human papillomavirus (HPV) is a common virus that is spread through sexual contact.
 Different types of HPV affect different parts of the body.

 HPV infection can be serious.
 It can cause cancers, including cancer of the cervix, vulva, vagina, penis and anus, and some head and neck cancers.
 Some types can also cause genital warts.

 Two types – 16 and 18 – cause up to 80 per cent of the cervical cancers in women and up to 90 per cent of HPV-related cancers in men.
 Types 6 and 11 cause approximately 95 per cent of genital warts.